WEBBIE1975/vivinotest_final/Vivino_start/readme.txt

 Only the report for all the tests has been added to the folder.

+NOTE :

+Remember to update the appium.txt files with the correct information.

 How to run the tests :
 ----------------------